 Go to Chinatown

 If you live in a larger city or a metro area where there’s a Chinese population concentration, you’ll likely find an affordable massage there.
-Josh Scharf, president of Archetype Ltd. of Short Hills, New Jersey, says he travels extensively for business to China, where massage is very inexpensive.
-“A one and a half hour massage usually costs $15 in China,” he says.
+Josh Scharf, president of Archetype Ltd. of Short Hills, N.J., says he travels extensively for business to China, where massage is very inexpensive.
+“A one-and-a-half hour massage usually costs $15 in China,” he says.
 But if he needs a massage while at home, he heads to New York City’s Chinatown, where he can get an hour-long, Shiatsu-style (very hard pressure) treatment for $40.

 Ask for a discount